-Although he scored several victories against Turk forces in the Asia Minor during his march to the Holy Land, he fell from his horse and drowned before he could reach the Holy Land.
+Although he scored several victories against Turk forces in Asia Minor during his march to the Holy Land, he fell from his horse and drowned before he could reach the Holy Land.

 Conrad of Montferrat was one of the most important Crusader leaders during the Third Crusade.
 During the Crusade, he was elected as the King of Jerusalem.
-However, he lacked the support of Richard I of England and was assassinated soon after his election, possibly on Richard’s instigation.
+However, he lacked the support of Richard I of England and was assassinated soon after his election, possibly at Richard’s instigation.

 Balian of Ibelin was a nobleman who was among the key crusader leaders during the Third Crusade.
 Balian was defending the city of Jerusalem when Saladin besieged it, ultimately giving up the city at favorable terms.